CS550Students/OrganizationDemoRepo/about MichaelZ.md

 > It's gonna take a lot more than a bullet to the brain,
 > lungs, heart, back and balls to kill Michael Scarn.

-#Connie's favorite shows.
+# Connie's favorite shows:

 * The Office
 * The Crown
 * Stranger Things
 * Gilmore Girls
 * Riverdale
 * Series of Unfortunate Events
-	* Modern
+* Family Modern